meltingcore/bg/food-court/Rules.md

   requirements.
 - Bonus Requirements - If met at end of game, add the bonus value to this customer:
   - Globe: your deck nationality matches the customer.
-  - Utensil: you have the depicted utensil in play.
+  - Utensil: (X): you have at least X Utensil cards in play.
   - Gold medal (X): you have at least X End Condition cards in tracking.
   - Drink (X): you have at least X drink cards in play.
-  Requirements can be simple (1 icon) or complex (multiple icons with strict (AND) or flexible (OR) conditions).
+  Requirements can be simple (1 icon) or complex (multiple icons with strict (+) or flexible (?) conditions).
 - **Nationality** - The customer’s nationality.

-**Notable Rules:**

-- Customer queue limit is 2 by default (3 if the Tableware utensil is in play).
-- On your turn, attract 1 from the central queue, then attempt to move customers to your scoring pile by serving recipes or drinks.
-- At end of your turn, if your queue is empty, draw 1 customer from the central queue.
-- At end of your turn, if at queue limit, pass your leftmost queued customer to the player on your left.
+- For customer limits, see [Limits](#limits).
+- For turn flow (attract and end-of-turn), see [Turn Structure](#turn-structure).

 See [Decks](Decks.md) for specific configurations.

 ### Utensil Cards

 Each deck has 3 Utensil Cards: Kitchenware, Cookware, and Tableware.
-Putting in play: during your turn, if you serve 2 recipes with the same utensil symbol, you may put the matching Utensil Card into play.
-Utensils stay in play until end of game for their ongoing effects while in play:
+Putting into play: during your turn, if you serve 2 recipes with the same utensil symbol, you may put the matching Utensil Card into play.
+Utensils stay in play until end of game and have the following ongoing effects:
 - Kitchenware: Hand limit +1 (default 6 → 7).
-- Cookware: Play‑card limit per turn +1 (default 3 → 4).
+- Cookware: Play limit (cards per turn) +1 (default 3 → 4).
 - Tableware: Customer queue limit +1 (default 2 → 3).

 ### Ability Card